 Keep in mind, though, Title VII of the 1964 Civil Rights Act also makes it illegal to discriminate based on sex in the payment of wages and benefits.
 If you have an Equal Pay Act claim, there may be advantages to also filing under Title VII.
 In order to pursue a Title VII claim in court, you must have filed a charge with EEOC and received a Notice of Right-to-Sue.

 EEOC files employment discrimination lawsuits in select cases.
 When deciding whether to file a lawsuit, the EEOC considers several factors, including the seriousness of the violation, the type of legal issues in the case, and the wider impact the lawsuit could have on our efforts to combat workplace discrimination.
 Because of limited resources, EEOC cannot file a lawsuit in every case where discrimination has been found.

-We represent clients in filing the required charge notice, and keep clients informed regarding any EEOC updates and the resolution of their charge.
-In most cases the EEOC will not initiate a lawsuit, in which case we may proceed to file a lawsuit on a client’s behalf in court.
+I represent clients in filing the required charge notice, and keep clients informed regarding any EEOC updates and the resolution of their charge.
+In most cases the EEOC will not initiate a lawsuit, in which case I may proceed to file a lawsuit on a client’s behalf in court.

 While you can start your case with EEOC without a lawyer, the things you say and write to EEOC will be recorded and if you make mistakes the employer will use them against you in any later litigation, so it is probably better to start with a call to a lawyer.